DORSET WEDDING GUIDE

 • When does the day start to feel meaningful for us?

-• Are there parts of the day we’d regret not having photographed?
+• Are there parts of the day we would regret not having photographed?

 • Do we want the story to feel complete, or more selective?